Quickstart

 - Click Save Item

-Effective SOW Items are specific, measurable, and clearly defined.
+Effective task items are specific, measurable, and clearly defined.
 Avoid vague language that could lead to misinterpretation.

-Each SOW Item needs clear acceptance criteria to define when it's considered complete.
+Each task item needs clear criterion to define when it's considered complete.

 - For each criterion: